altroncode/password-generator-cli/README.md

 **password-generator** is an application with which you can create passwords and keep them in storages.
+This version does not require any dependency.

 ## Usage
 in the directory where the password-generator is located: